TC Horsing Around

 "When was the last time you tried?" he asked her sharply.
 She flinched away from the words.
 She bit back the retort that she always tried to control them.
 She hadn't been trying when she kissed Remy.
 She'd thought the world was going to end and hadn't given control a thought.
 It was Remy's mind that had resisted her.
 It was his shields that had given her only fragments of his memories.
 Those fragments were more than enough to send her running away.

 "He seemed so sweet.
-I knew his was a thief.
+I knew he was a thief.
 But he loved me."

 "And that meant what?"